[Minor revision–posted 11/17/22 (replaces 6/16/21 edition)]

 e.
 Failure of the general/prime contractor to meet the HUB subcontracting plan requirements identified during the procurement process may be considered as a basis for a default in the awarded contract.
 If a determination is made that the contractor failed to implement the HUB subcontracting plan in good faith, Texas Tech/TTU System may, in addition to any other remedies, report non-performance to the Texas Comptroller and/or cancel the existing contract.

 f.
 Contractors/vendors will:

-(1) Make all reasonable efforts to maintain their stated HUB participation goal, regardless of reduced scope of services in the contract; and
+(1) Make all reasonable efforts to maintain their stated HUB participation goal, regardless of changed scope of goods or services in the contract; and

 (2) Prepare and submit established forms within the time designated on each form.

 g.
 The contractor's past performance in meeting the requirements outlined in the award may be a consideration in determining future awards of Texas Tech/TTU System contracts.

 4. Data Collection and Reporting

 The HUB coordinators will coordinate with each other and comply with all HUB reporting requirements, including bi-annual reports to the Texas Comptroller.

 a.
 A HUB report will be produced monthly to assess agency awards made to HUBs.
 The report will identify total purchases, type of purchases by subobject code, amount allocated to each HUB category, and percentage of HUB participation.

 b.
 Monthly reports will be generated and sent to the Chancellor, the President, the appropriate vice chancellors, vice presidents, deans, department chairs, etc., to determine current HUB participation by departments in their acquisition programs.
 Departments will be expected to make a good faith effort to comply with Texas Tech/TTU System HUB goals.

 d.
 Reports to the Board of Regents will be provided as requested.